Feedback: All feedback welcomed on and/or off list

 Frank looked at Josh and knew that he would be happy if his father took up Murdoch’s offer and so he agreed to spend a night at the ranch.

-About three hours later, Sam made the decision that Johnny could be put in the wagon and taken to the ranch.
+About three hours later, Sam decided Johnny could be put in the wagon and taken to the ranch.
 Johnny had been restless and the fever was still an issue, but Sam felt that he would do better in his own bed rather than on the cot in the drafty line shack.

 “Murdoch?” asked Teresa.